vrangesync/vrangesync_officialbox/README.md

 The repository contains the following items.
 Each of which is explained in further detail below:

-    -A collection of static binary files(64bit) for 32bit and 64bit unix/linux machine
-    -Vrangesync startup script (vr) with 'autoview log' feature -An example how to use Vrangesync startup script (vr), a wrapper to run the 'vrex'
+    -A collection of static binary files(64bit) for 64bit unix/linux machine -Vrangesync startup script (vr) with 'autoview log' feature -An example how to use Vrangesync startup script (vr), a wrapper to run the 'vrex'